Jean Baptiste Alexandre Strolz: Hundred Days

 After Napoleon's return from exile on the island of Elba to Paris on 20 March 1815, his brother - although surprised - joined him from Switzerland by way of Fort l'Ecluse.
 Joseph sent for Strolz who had been caught on the other side of France by the changed circumstances in Alsace.
 Unable to join Joseph immediately, he nonetheless declared his allegiance with the Bonapartes and was appointed governor of Strasbourg on 26 March 1815.
 On 21 April 1815, Strolz was re-confirmed by Napoleon as lieutenant general in the Imperial French Army.
 After lobbying for a more active role for himself, on 7 June 1815 Strolz was appointed officer commanding the 9th Cavalry Division.
 His division, together with the 10th Cavalry Division under General of Division Louis Pierre Aimé Chastel, and two horse artillery batteries, was part of General Rémi Joseph Isidore Exelmans II Cavalry Corps (2e Corps de cavalerie) of Napoleon's Armée du Nord.
 Strolz's division was formed from the 1st Cavalry Brigade under Maréchal de Camp (General de Brigade) Baron André Burthe, and the 2nd Cavalry Brigade commanded by Général de Brigade Baron Henri-Catherine-Baltazard Vincent.

 Battle of Ligny

 On the afternoon of 15 June 1815, Strolz's cavalry vigorously pursued the Prussian rear guard.
 His dragoons defeated the 6th Uhlan Regiment and chased an infantry battalion out of the woods near Gilly, Belgium.
-On 16 June, Exelman's II, Cavalry Corps held the right flank in Napoleon's last victory.
-Discovering the presence of 20,000 Prussians at Gembloux, Exelman's cavalry commanders Jean Baptiste Alexandre Strolz and Louis Pierre Aimé Chastel were unable to interfere with their retreat on 17 June, having only 3,000 cavalry under their command.
+On 16 June, Exelmans' II Cavalry Corps held the right flank in Napoleon's last victory.
+Discovering the presence of 20,000 Prussians at Gembloux, Exelmans' cavalry commanders Jean Baptiste Alexandre Strolz and Louis Pierre Aimé Chastel were unable to interfere with their retreat on 17 June, having only 3,000 cavalry under their command.